 Investing in our common stock involves a high degree of risk.
-Please read the section entitled "Risk Factors" beginning on page 13.
+Please read the section entitled "Risk Factors" beginning on page 15.

-Per Share Total

-Public offering price \$ \$

-Underwriting discount(1) \$ \$

-Proceeds, before expenses, to us \$ \$
+Per Share Total Public offering price \$ 2.00 \$60,000,000 Underwriting discount(1) \$ 0.12 \$ 3,500,850 Proceeds, before expenses, to us \$ 1.88 \$56,499,150

-(1) We refer you to the section entitled "Underwriting" beginning on page 146 of this prospectus for additional information regarding total compensation payable to the underwriters.
+(1) We have agreed to pay the underwriters a commission of 2.0% of the gross proceeds of this offering attributable to participation by certain predetermined investors and 6.5% of the gross proceeds of this offering to the remaining investors.
+We refer you to the section entitled "Underwriting" beginning on page 161 of this prospectus for additional information regarding total compensation payable to the underwriters.

 We have granted to the underwriters an option to purchase additional shares.
-Under this option, the underwriters may elect to purchase a maximum of additional shares from us within 30 days following the date of this prospectus.
+Under this option, the underwriters may elect to purchase a maximum of 4,500,000 additional shares from us within 30 days following the date of this prospectus.